 For a while, we only focused on enhancing our guts’ microbial diversity, but this is also essential in our home environments.
 In the book “Never Home Alone,” biologist Rob Dunn looks at the variety of microbial, insect, and animal life alive in most homes.
 He noticed that many illnesses in modern society increased simultaneously as the microbial life inside of modern homes decreased (5).

 It seems that the more we nurture our relationship with soil-based microbes, the more we create balance and health in our homes, which, in turn, enhances our health.
 Perhaps a new version of “clean” in our homes is one where we allow a bit of outside dirt to come in.
 Playing in nature with pets and other humans will naturally bring outside soil-microbes into the home (4).
 We can also explore the use of home probiotics that foster our microbial relationship (7).
-Our Homebiotic spray is the perfect way to add soil based probiotics to your home, keeping it balanced & fresh!It seems that the more we nurture our relationship with soil-based microbes, the more we create balance and health in our homes, which, in turn, enhances our health.
+Our Homebiotic Probiotic Spray is the perfect way to add soil based probiotics to your home, keeping it balanced & fresh!It seems that the more we nurture our relationship with soil-based microbes, the more we create balance and health in our homes, which, in turn, enhances our health.
 Click To Tweet

 These are the top three ways to nurture our home microbiome.
 It’s time we think of our home health in a similar way as our gut health.
 Instead of creating an overly clean and sterile environment, we can strive for a more balanced approach.